DeWalt vs Milwaukee: Which Power Tool Brand is Better in 2023?

 Both of these brands are considered premium tool manufacturers.
-They both offer premium tools and neither brand really has a “budget” lineup.
-That said, the Milwaukee 12V lineup offers some of the lowest prices between these two brands.
+They both offer premium tools, and neither brand really has a “budget” lineup.
+The Milwaukee 12V lineup offers some of the lowest prices between these two brands.
 But if you compare the main offerings from Milwaukee and DeWalt, the Milwaukee tools tend to be a bit more expensive.

-DeWalt doesn’t really offer any budget-priced tools.
-However, they do have some affordably-priced options; such as the DCF885C1 impact driver kit or the DCD771C2 drill/driver kit.
-Both are available for less than $100 and include the main tool, a battery, charger, and a carrying case.
+DeWalt doesn’t sell any budget-priced tools.
+However, they have some affordably-priced options, such as the DCF885C1 impact driver kit or the DCD771C2 drill/driver kit.
+Both are available for less than $100 and include the main tool, battery, charger, and carrying case.

-On the premium side of things, DeWalt has many offerings, including the DCN692 cordless framing nailer, or the DCK299M2 kit that includes brushless versions of an impact driver and hammer drill, as well as two batteries and a charger.
+On the premium side of things, DeWalt has many offerings, including the DCN692 cordless framing nailer and the DCK299M2 kit that includes brushless versions of an impact driver and hammer drill, as well as two batteries and a charger.

 If you’re budget shopping, the M12 lineup from Milwaukee offers affordable and compact tools, though they lack the power of the stronger M18 lineup.
 But just because they’re small doesn’t mean they’re always cheap.
 Some are priced affordably, like the 2462-20 M12 impact driver, while others cost more than most 18-volt options.